-It’s rich in amino acids, proteins, fatty acids, minerals and B-vitamins, all of which are said to be the reasons why it’s so beneficial for our health.
+It’s rich in amino acids, fatty acids, minerals and some B-vitamins, all of which are said to be the reasons why it’s so beneficial for our health.

-In addition, royal jelly contains various minerals, most of the B-vitamins, as well as some vitamin A, C, D and E.
+In addition, royal jelly contains various minerals and other vitamins like A, C, D and E.